-Pregnancy is a very emotional experience.
-And for many women, the emotions and mood swings are just as challenging as the physical symptoms.
+Being pregnant may have a powerful effect on your emotions.
+And for many women, the mood swings are just as challenging as the physical symptoms.
 Find out what makes pregnancy such an emotional time.

 What makes pregnancy so emotional?
 And how can you cope with the wide range of feelings and moods that are likely to occur?

 The Big Adjustment

 Many women look forward to pregnancy and motherhood at some point in their lifetime.
 But once you do become pregnant, whether the pregnancy was planned or